kirilliliych/Worms_game/README.md

 This is a small clone or "Worms" game.

 ***
-## Why is the project useful

-Stack is a fundamental thing in programming and many stuff is based on it, so that is it.

-***
 ## How can I help
 I explicitly welcome any outside contributors.
 Use my mail: _ilichev.kv@phystech.edu_.
 __A strong request__: